 PNH symptoms can vary widely from one person to another.
 Some people will only have very mild symptoms, while others may experience severe and life threatening complications.

 To diagnose PNH, your doctor will consider your symptoms.
-The discoloration of urine, unexplained blood clots, and anemia are major clues.
-You’ll doctor will likely order more tests to confirm the presence of the disease.
+Major clues include the discoloration of urine, unexplained blood clots, and anemia.
+Your doctor will likely order more tests to confirm the presence of the disease.

-There are several tests that can confirm the disease, but the best current test is a flow cytometry analysis of red blood cells.
+Several tests can confirm the disease, but the best current test is a flow cytometry analysis of red blood cells.
 The test is very sensitive and can detect the absence of the protein layer on red blood cells.
 For the test, a healthcare professional will draw a small blood sample.

 Tests can determine whether PNH is occurring alongside a bone marrow disorder.